notsointeresting/HalllDay/PLANNING.md

 ### Not Immediate
 - [ ] Landing Page is a little boring and too "businessy" looking.
 Learn more doesn't link to anything.
+- [ ] Waitlist is very small.
+Make more prominent in line with material design 3 guidelines.
+- [ ] Snackbar messages are not very prominent.
+Make them more prominent in line with material design 3 guidelines.

 ### Future When manually approved not interested in tackling yet
 - [ ] Build a scheduling system for times when kiosk is active and auto suspend when not; connected to admin panel as option and timezone selection.
 T